 The term comes from Proust's novel 1933 novel À La Recherche du Temps Perdu (or In Search of Lost Time), told in seven volumes.
 In it, the narrator describes biting a madeleine dipped in tea and immediately being overwhelmed by childhood memories.
 This notion of memory, involuntarily triggered by a sensory cue, sits at not only the book's heart but Proust's legacy.

 What's your madeleine?
-Perhaps an ex-lover's perfume, the cool metal of your mother's sewing scissors or a kookaburra's laugh, reverberating against childhood camping trips?
+Perhaps an ex-lover's perfume, the cool metal of your mother's sewing scissors, or a kookaburra's laugh reverberating from childhood camping trips?

 Take the good with the bad

 To note, l’art de vivre is not all silly smiles.
 Rather, it takes life as a mosaic of moments both happy and not.
 It embraces tastes, smells, relationships, memories, meals, tears, laughter, kisses, losses, mistakes, dead ends, redemptions, disappointments, falls and triumphs.
 It places feeling first and foremost.

 L’art de vivre is as much savouring wine with friends, as it is crying in a bathtub, rain cascading outside.